Thousands of citizens are amateur scientists as 1000 eyes definitely see more

 Some famous people and their inventions

-When you come to think of it, in old times scientist were wealthy men of leisure and amateurs.
+When you come to think of it, in old times scientists were wealthy men of leisure and amateurs.
 These were Individuals from the early part of the 20th century and earlier.

 William Herschel was a musician who was also a hobby astronomer.
 In 1781 he discovered the planet Uranus with his simple telescope.

 Then we have Benjamin Franklin.
 When the affairs of state left him some free time, he liked to invent things like the bifocal glasses and also the lightning rod.
-Have a look at the following video where you are presented 5 inventions by Benjamin Franklin.
+Have a look at the following video where 5 inventions by Benjamin Franklin are presented.

 Albert Einstein wrote his General Theory of Relativity when he was working in a patent office as a pen pusher.

-During most of history, the scientific body was composed of “gentleman of means” who studied nature and the cosmos out of passion.
+During most of history, the scientific body was composed of “gentlemen of means” who studied nature and the cosmos out of passion.
 Only later on it became a job for which they would receive a salary from universities or investigation centers.

 Source: Newspaper Sur, story by Ines Gallastegui